James Traficant: Trial and expulsion

-Prison and later life

 Incarceration

 Traficant entered the Federal Correctional Institution, Allenwood Low, on August 6, 2002, with the Federal Bureau of Prisons ID # 31213-060.
 He served his first seventeen months at Allenwood.
 He claimed that he was put in solitary confinement shortly after his arrival for incitement to riot after he told a guard, "People can't hear you.
 Speak up."
 During the seven years of his incarceration, Traficant refused any visitors, saying that he did not want anyone to see him.
 He was released on September 2, 2009, at age 68, and was subject to three years of supervised release.